Candy Cane Lane (film): Plot

 Corporate marketer Chris Carver makes his own hand-carved decorations for the local neighborhood Christmas decoration competition but has never won, thus being envious of his neighbor Bruce who repeatedly wins with inflatables and other inexpensive mass market decorations.
-Shortly before Christmas, he is laid off, leading to him desperately competing for the $100,000 grand prize given to the winner by Prism Cable.
+Shortly before Christmas, he is laid off, leading to him desperately competing for the $100,000 prize given to the winner by Prism Cable.

 Seeking supplies, Chris and his youngest daughter Holly stumble across a mysterious Christmas shop called "Kringle's", filled with beautiful decorations and figurines.
 He buys a large tree-shaped zoetrope based on "The Twelve Days of Christmas".
 When presented with the receipt, Chris is urged to sign it by shopkeeper Pepper without reading the fine print.
 Using the new decoration, the family impresses at the competition.

 The next day, the images from the tree are gone and there are seven swans swimming in the family's pool.
 Chris blames Bruce for the act and returns to Kringle's with Holly, seeking replacements.
 Meanwhile, Chris's wife Carol is attacked at work by six geese laying and three French hens (wearing Frenchman costumes).

 Upon returning to the shop, they meet several living glass figurines in a Christmas village: Pip, Cordelia, Gary, and a group of carolers.
 They explain that Pepper is an evil Christmas elf who has tricked Chris into a Faustian bargain, and that they are all previous victims of hers.
 Chris has to find five golden rings held by the missing images, now alive, before 8 p.m. on Christmas Eve or else he will turn into a figurine as well.

 Chris and Holly acquire the first two rings from the two turtledoves and the three French hens.
 Then he rescues the figurines, taking them home in the village's clock tower, where he shows them to his family.